-A skin condition that is not a threat to your physical health can still have a big impact your emotional wellbeing.
+A skin condition that is not a threat to your physical health can still have a big impact on your emotional wellbeing.
 Dr. Andrew Menkes, Dr. Lillian Soohoo, and Dr. Krystle Wang at The Menkes Clinic & Surgery Center in Mountain View, CA restore self-confidence with effective vitiligo treatment.

 Vitiligo symptoms & causes